Mahesh2002-cyber/Analog_Layout/README.md

    <p align="center"><b> Fig:- LVS Result </b></p>

- - Clean the LVS if any errors present in the layout, and run again.
+ - Clear the errors in layout if any LVS error occured, and run again.